jarvisteach/appJar/docs/mkdocs/docs/pythonLogging.md

 * `WARNING` - something unexpected happened
 * `INFO` - confirmation that things are working as expected
 * `DEBUG` - detailed diagnostic information
+* `TRACE` - used by appJar to log DEBUG information

 By default, **appJar** will only log messages of importance `WARNING` or above.
 And, by default, appJar will simply print them to the console (screen).